nichoconutzy/Lets-Gamba/README.md

 ## Current Version: 0.6

 ### Summary
-This Minecraft plugin adds in Ultimate Texas Hold'em for Paper Minecraft Java 1.21.10.
+This Minecraft plugin adds in Texas Hold'em for Paper Minecraft Java 1.21.10.
 It includes the main game in the chatbox, economy integration, and poker table range detection.

 ### Code Stack
 Java